Michael Backman Ltd - Home

-(Agere Ifa) is used to contain the sixteen sacred palm nuts (Ikins), which must have at least 3 "eyes".
-During the divination process, the diviner Babalawo
+A bowl (Agere Ifa) was used to hold sixteen sacred palm nuts (Ikins), which must have at least 3 "eyes".
+During the divination process, the Babalawo would

-groups the palm nuts in one hand, and shifts them to another hand at once.
-The remaining palm nuts in the original hand, desirably one or two, are counted
+group the palm nuts in one hand, and shift as many as possible to another hand at once.
+The remaining palm nuts, desirably one or two, were counted and

-and marked.
-As the divination proceeds, the diviner Babalawo continues to mark single or double marks in wood powder spread on his divination tray until one
+marked.
+As the divination proceeded, the Babalawo would continue to make single or double marks in the wood powder spread on his divination tray until one

 of the 256 available odus is created.
-Odus is a set of traditional verses that represents thousands of years of observation, predictions; and both mundane and
+(An odus is a set of accepted traditional binary patterns or codes that have evolved over thousands of years of

 In 2005, UNESCO added the Yoruba divination system to its list of 'Masterpieces of the Oral and Intangible Heritage of Humanity'.